Skip to main content

 • Custom Attributes: Define the attribute pattern for naming overrides.

-Adding in-market audiences to User Interests
+Adding in-market audiences to User Interests (advanced field)

 1. Find the more granular in-market audience subcategory to target your ads (e.g., Ford, Online Fitness Classes, Coffee, etc.).
 Enter this into the User Interests field.
-See here for a comprehensive list.

 Example: You are the owner of a Ford dealership and are advertising for a year-end savings event.
 The in-market audience path is Autos & Vehicles/Motor Vehicles/Motor Vehicles by Brand/Ford.
 Enter Ford in the User Interests field in this case.

 Note: You can use tags for in-market audiences by entering the full string that Google would use and replacing the dynamic part with a tag.
-Autos & Vehicles/Motor Vehicles/Motor Vehicles by Brand/[build.Make]
+Autos & Vehicles/Motor Vehicles/Motor Vehicles by Brand/[build.Make].

 2. Enter as many targets as you would like, one per line.
 Note: Alternatively, you can input Targets from the campaign- or ad group-level and choose placements, topics, user interests, demographic info, devices, named audiences, etc. You can also add Custom Segments to target audiences by entering relevant keywords, URLs, and apps.